Belgian Abdication: Profile of Albert I

 In the years following the War, the King worked to rebuild the nation.
 He worked to introduce universal suffrage, specifically the “one man, one vote” premise.
 The creation of the Flemish University in Ghent also occurred under the watch of King Albert.

 King Albert was killed on February 17th, 1934 while mountaineering in the Ardennes mountain ranges in south Belgium.
 His funeral took place on February 22nd, and the 52-year-old was interred into the Royal Crypt at the Church of Our Lady of Laeken.
-Albert was succeeded by his eldest son, Leopold III.Filed under Belgian Royals, Historical Royals
+Albert was succeeded by his eldest son, Leopold III.Filed under Belgium, Historical Royals

-Tagged Albert I, Belgian Abdication 2013, Biography.
+Tagged Albert I of Belgium, Belgian Abdication 2013, Biography.